Kelso High Campus

 The Kelso High Campus (abbreviated as KHC) of Denison College of Secondary Education is a government-funded co-educational comprehensive secondary day school campus, located in Kelso, in the Central West region of New South Wales, Australia.

 Established in 1976 as Kelso High School, the school amalgamated with Bathurst High School in 2007 to form Denison College of Secondary Education.
 In 2018 Kelso High Campus enrolled approximately 760 students from Year 7 to Year 12, of whom approximately 15 percent identified as Indigenous Australians and six percent were from a language background other than English.
 The campus is operated by the NSW Department of Education; and the Campus Principal is Michael Sloan.

 History

 Kelso High was established on 27 January 1976 in Waterworks Lane, Gormans Hill, Bathurst.
 It commenced with a teaching staff of 16, an ancillary staff of 8 and a student enrolment of 236 divided almost equally between Year 7 and Year 8.
-The school moved to its present site in 1978 and remains on this site, despite a fire that totally destroyed the school in August 2005.
-The school was housed in demountable buildings while a new school was being built.
-The new buildings were finished by the end of 2007, three months ahead of schedule.
-Students started the 2008 school year in the new facilities.
+The school moved to its present site in 1978 opening with a "state-of-the-art" flexible designed building that would be destroyed by a fire.
+Despite the damage it still remains on this site.